wduminy/codespear.github.io/_posts/2013-09-09-notable-make-features.md

 This file could make use of more macros, but it is sometimes wise to keep things readable - even if there is a bit of duplication.
 Apparently [recursive makefiles are harmful](http://miller.emu.id.au/pmiller/books/rmch/): this *makefile* show how simple it is to build sources from more than one directory.

 That wraps it up.
-Hope you know about more now about *making* source code.
+Hope you now know a bit more about *making* source code.